Requirements & Expectations Entry Year 2017-18: Scholar Handbook

 The College recognizes the value of advanced coursework counting these courses toward the honors credits needed:

-- First-year and sophomore students taking graded 400-level courses
+- First-year and second-year students taking graded 400-level courses

-- Junior and senior students taking graded 500-level (graduate) courses
+- Third-year and fourth-year students taking graded 500-level (graduate) courses

 These courses will be counted on your Academic Requirement Audit but not noted as honors credits on the transcript.